ncbi/ncbi-vdb/README.md

 December 10, 2021

-NCBI’s SRA will change the source build system to use CMake in the next toolkit release (date TBD).
-This change is an important step to improve developers’ productivity as it provides unified cross platform access to support multiple build systems.
+NCBI's SRA will change the source build system to use CMake in the next toolkit release, 3.0.0.
+This change is an important step to improve developers' productivity as it provides unified cross platform access to support multiple build systems.
 This change affects developers building NCBI SRA tools from source.
 Old makefiles and build systems will no longer be supported after we make this change.

 This change will also include the structure of GitHub repositories, which will undergo consolidation to provide an easier environment for building tools and libraries (NGS libs and dependencies are consolidated).
 Consolidation of NGS libraries and dependencies provides better usage scope isolation and makes building more straightforward.